ring-clojure/ring-json/README.md

-The `wrap-json-params` middleware will parse any request with a JSON content-type and body and merge the resulting parameters into a params
+The `wrap-json-params` middleware will parse any request with a JSON content-type and body.
+A map is expected, and will be assigned to the `:json-params` key on the request map.
+The parameters will also be merged into the standard `:params` map:
-map:

 ```clojure
 (require '[ring.middleware.json :refer [wrap-json-params]]